xvik/gradle-use-python-plugin/README.md

 ```

 Note that it will not show versions for transitive modules, only
-for modules specified directly in `pythin.pip`.
+for modules specified directly in `python.pip`.

 #### Call python